Varun-3000/Walmart_Analysis/README.md

 # Walmart_Analysis
-Analysis of Walmart Data using MySQL
+Analysis of Walmart Sales Data using MySQL